Who Is This Credit Card Best For?

 - Lots of perks: You’ll earn $5 in Banana Republic rewards for each $100 you spend at Banana Republic and other Gap-network stores.
 You’ll also get access to special sales, a birthday gift, a one-time bonus for signing up for the Banana Republic email list, and a 20% discount on your first online purchase with the card.

 - Luxe cardmember status after spending $1,000 in a year: If you charge at least $1,000 in a given calendar year at any of the Gap brands, you’ll unlock the Luxe rewards level.
 This gives you free three-to-five day shipping on online orders, a 20% rewards boost at the end of each quarter, free in-store basic alterations, and a choose-your-own-sale day.

 - High ongoing interest rate: This card comes with a very high APR relative to other rewards credit cards, and even other store cards, which typically have the steepest rates.
 That means it’s best not to carry a balance.
 Instead, plan to pay off the card each month to make sure interest charges don’t erase the benefit of your rewards.

 - Unclear application process: If you’re approved, you’ll either get this store-only card, or the Banana Republic Visa Card, which can be used anywhere Visa is accepted.
 There’s no way to specify which one you want, or to know which one you’ll get before applying.
 This isn’t unusual for store cards, but the lack of transparency is nonetheless unfortunate.

-Like many store cards, you won’t get a bonus for spending a certain amount in your first months, but you will get a discount code for 20% off your first online purchase.
+Like many store cards, you won’t get a bonus for spending a certain amount in your first months, but you will receive a discount code for 20% off your first online purchase.
 The catch is that you have to use it within 90 days.

 Earning Points & Rewards